shravya312/whether_app_blazor/README.md

 ### Weather Data Caching
 Weather data is stored in MongoDB to reduce API calls and improve performance.

-### Auto-Location Detection
+### IP-Based Location Detection
-Uses browser Geolocation API to automatically detect user's location and fetch weather data.
-Requires user permission.
+Uses IP geolocation service to automatically detect user's approximate location and fetch weather data.
+Faster and more reliable than browser geolocation, works without permission prompts.

+### Location Mapping
+Intelligently maps coordinates to city names, replacing landmarks (like "Kanija Bhavan") with proper city names (like "Bangalore") for better user experience.

+### Smart Favorite Cities
+- **Auto-Add**: Manually searched cities are automatically added to favorites
+- **Search-Based Ordering**: Favorite cities are ordered by search frequency (most searched first)
+- **Search Tracking**: Each favorite city tracks how many times it's been searched
+- **Real-time Updates**: Favorite cities list updates automatically after each search
+- **Quick Access**: Click any favorite city to instantly load its weather
+- **Storage**: Data is stored locally using localStorage for fast access

 ### 5-Day Forecast
 Provides detailed weather forecast for the next 5 days with 3-hour intervals, including temperature ranges, precipitation, and weather conditions.

-### Favorite Cities
-Registered users can save favorite cities for quick access.
-Data is stored in Supabase and synced across devices.

 ### Weather Alerts
 Automatically detects and displays alerts for severe weather conditions including extreme temperatures, high winds, thunderstorms, and heavy precipitation.